RSNO appoints Derrick Morgan as new Assistant Conductor Posted Tue 18 July 2023

 RSNO Assistant Conductor Derrick Morgan said: “I am thrilled to become the new Assistant Conductor of the RSNO.
 To be offered such a rare opportunity with an orchestra I grew up listening to is a dream come true.
 I cannot wait to see what the next two years hold for me working with such a warm and supportive orchestra.”

-The RSNO Assistant Conductorship is a two-year post, and benefits from the continued support of the John Mather Charitable Trust.
-The scheme is a rare opportunity for conductors keen to develop their talent and experience, and previous post-holders have found their time with a major symphony orchestra significantly improved their career prospects.
-Former Assistant Conductors have gone on to lead major symphony orchestras.
-Christian Kluxen is signed to major international artistic agency Hazard Chase and David Danzmayr is now Music Director of Ohio’s ProMusica Chamber Orchestra and Music Director of the Illinois Philharmonic Orchestra.
+The RSNO Assistant Conductorship is a two-year post and benefits from the support of the Solti Foundation.
+The scheme is a rare opportunity for conductors who are keen to develop their talent and experience.
+Previous post-holders have found that their time with a major symphony orchestra significantly improved their career prospects, with many going on to notable appointments with professional orchestras.

 Gabrielle Solti, Trustee of the Solti Foundation said: “We are proud to continue to support the Royal Scottish National Orchestra Assistant Conductorship, and congratulate Derrick Morgan on his appointment.
 Becoming a conductor is a challenging career path and, with growing pressures on arts funding, it is now more important to us than ever to support orchestral music and the next generation of young artists.
 We look forward to following Derrick’s work and progress with the RSNO over the next two years.”